How to Make Caramel Banana Pie

 - Cover and refrigerate for at least an hour, or until it is somewhat firm.

 Note: Most Banoffee pie recipes call for topping your pie with sliced bananas and whipped cream at this point but unless you have enough people to eat that pie in one sitting, I suggest cutting the bananas and topping each individual slice just before serving to keep the pie fresh longer.

 When ready to serve, slice bananas.
 This is a great job for little helpers.

 Step away from life for a moment and take a bite of decadence.

-Caramel Banana Pie, Banoffee Pie, Banoffee Tart.
+Caramel Banana Pie or Southern Plate’s version of Banoffee Pie.
 Call it what you want, I call it delicious!

 - 2-12 ounce cans Dulce De Leche*